afrey09/storefront/README.md

 Phase 1:  For this assignment, you will be starting the process of creating an e-Commerce storefront using React with Redux, coupled with your live API server.

 Phase 2: Continue work on the e-Commerce storefront, breaking up the store into multiple reducers and sharing functionality/data between components.

+Phase 3: We will be connecting our Virtual Store to a live API so that our data is persistent and able to be separately managed.

 ### How to initialize/run application